mbugerald/patternfly-reactKafka-notifications/README.md

 #### Implementationkafka_sockets

-- in your `App.jsx` or preferred child component of choice add the following:
+- In your `App.jsx` or preferred child component of choice add the following:

 ```
-    import {KafkaWSSContext} from "patternfly-reactkafka-notifications";
+    import {KafkaWSSContext} from "patternfly-kafkareact-notifications";
     import {NotificationBadge} from "@patternfly/react-core";

     const {